 - Data and reporting – Your online booking platform offers a wealth of information that can help you gain more insights into your operations.
 You can use this to identify trends, address gaps and build useful reports.
 Reports and analytics can help in long-term planning and strategy.

-Data and analytics remain to be a challenge for some businesses.
+Data and analytics remain to be a challenge for some Australian businesses.
 The first hurdle is access to data, and the second is generating reports from data that make sense for decision-makers and frontline teams.
 When a restaurant booking system is used hand in hand with scheduling platforms, managers are getting equipped with vital data points that can aid in decision-making.
 How to schedule restaurant staff using online booking data

 When running a restaurant, no two days are exactly the same.
 That’s why scheduling based on booking data is essential for an efficient operation.